-personality as a result of the parenting system adopted by the culture in which they are raised.
+Ethnic identity confirmed by fathers becomes the personality experienced in the culture in which they are raised.
+It is then integrated and gives a distinctive pattern to their behaviour and adjustment patterns.
+Hence, fathering styles in treating children have a significant relationship with fathers' personality as a result of the parenting system adopted by the culture in which they are raised.
 Parents become a central reference for the formation of one's personal character.
 If fathers are raised with an authoritarian parenting style, they tend to commit violence when fathering their children.
 Fathers who have an indifferent and permissive personality will tend to adopt parenting patterns in a cold atmosphere and are less familiar with their children, as Anderson says:

-1 arlier socialization experiences appear to play an important role in men's and women's different approaches to parenting.
-Most men lack role models for 11 renting because they have come from families in which their fathers did not participate in the of young children.
-Women are identified within our culture 1 being more responsible for parenting than men.
-Many women still do not expect men to much around the house or to be highly involved in child care.
-"21
+"Earlier socialization experiences appear to play an important role in men's and women's different approaches to parenting.
+Most men lack role models for parenting because they have come from families in which their fathers did not participate in the young children.
+Women are identified within our culture as being more responsible for parenting than men.
+Many women still do not expect men too much around the house or to be highly involved in childcare.